AdithyahNair/Currency_Exchange/README.md

 The value of the currency can only be seen when compiled on Xcode.

+This project incorporates CLTypingLabel pod file (from CocoaPods).

 This project incorporates JSON parsing, Local Persistence, TableViewCells

 This project uses API(https://github.com/public-apis/public-apis#currency-exchange) in order to get the currency exchange rate info.